 Chapter 13 trustee must take the following steps:

-The first time the debtor fails to make a timely or full Chapter 13 plan payment, within 14 days of the default, the Chapter 13 trustee must file and serve upon the debtor, the debtor’s attorney, and the Mortgage Creditor a notice of delinquency specifying the due date and amount of the missed payment, and the amount needed to cure the plan payment default.
-If the debtor does not cure the default or file a motion to modify the Chapter 13 plan within 14 days of the filing of the Chapter 13 trustee’s notice, the Chapter 13 trustee must file and serve upon all parties in interest a motion to dismiss the case based upon the payment default and any other grounds the Chapter 13 trustee deems warrant dismissal of the case.
+The first time the debtor fails to make a timely or full Chapter 13 plan payment, the Chapter 13 trustee must file – and serve upon the debtor, the debtor’s attorney, and the Mortgage Creditor – a notice of delinquency specifying the due date and amount of the missed payment, and the amount needed to cure the plan payment default, within 14 days of the default.
+If the debtor does not cure the default, or file a motion to modify the Chapter 13 Plan, within 30 days of the filing of the Chapter 13 trustee’s notice, then the Chapter 13 trustee must promptly file and serve upon all parties in interest a motion to dismiss the case based upon the payment default and any other grounds the Chapter 13 trustee deems warrant dismissal of the case.

 IT IS FURTHER ORDERED that these changes are effective upon entry of this Standing Order.